spinettaro/Firebase4Delphi/README.md

 # Firebase4Delphi
-A Delphi library to consume FIREBASE REST API (see more here https://www.firebase.com/)
+A Delphi library to consume FIREBASE REST API (see more here https://www.firebase.com/).
+This project use System.Net library, so is compatible from DelphiXE8.

 # Apache 2.0 License
 Copyright 2015 Daniele Spinetti